Inquirer’s Course & Confirmation

 Adult Education Opportunities at Christ Church

 Bible study is offered at 4:00 Sunday afternoon, before the 5:00 service, facilitated by Lee Puricelli.
-Currently, we are studying Matthew.
+Currently, we are studying Genesis.
 During the Bible study we read a passage aloud, often using different translations, and discuss.
 While participants are welcome to review various commentaries on the readings, no preparation is necessary and drop-ins are welcome.
 We meet in the parish library.
 If you have any questions, please email the parish office or Lee Purcelli.

 Youth Bible Study – Youth Bible Study will be meets after the 10 o’clock service.
 We will are doing separate Bible study for high school and middle school youth on Sunday mornings.
 For more information, please contact the youth minister.